Who is…

 Meaning: his excellence, or gain

-a prince or priest of Midian, who succeeded his father Reuel
+This is a prince or priest of Midian, who succeeded his father Reuel.

 He was also called Hobab, which was probably his personal name, while Jethro was an official name.

-Moses spent forty years after his exile from the Egyptian court as keeper of Jethro’s flocks
+Moses spent 40 years after his exile from the Egyptian court as keeper of Jethro’s flocks.

-On the following day Jethro, observing the multiplicity of the duties devolving on Moses, advised him to appoint subordinate judges, rulers of thousands, of hundreds, of fifties, and of tens, to decide smaller matters, leaving only the weightier matters to be referred to Moses, to be laid before the Lord.
+On the following day, Jethro—observing the numerous the duties devolving on Moses—advised him to appoint subordinate judges, rulers of thousands, of hundreds, of fifties, and of tens, to decide smaller matters, leaving only the weightier matters to be referred to Moses, to be laid before God.
 This advice Moses adopted (Exodus 18).